stefanieklogan/react_portfolio/README.md

 * React is unforgiving if components are not imported correctly or file sources are incorrect.
 I do appreciate the debugging react provides in comparison to other languages - there's typically error handling available on the browser if page won't load.

-* I provided a walk-thru video as proof of project.
-Despite multiple tries, tutoring and TA assistance, my react portfolio would not render all photos.
+* Despite multiple tries, tutoring and TA assistance, my react portfolio does not automatically load.
+The pages appear after clicking on links.
+Any advice appreciated!
 I will continue to debug before demo day.

 <a name="streetcred"></a>
 ## The other stuff: License & Badges